Sage/ez-streams/README.md

 Note that `pipe` is also a reducer.
 It takes a continuation callback.
 So you can schedule operations after the pipe has been fully processed.

-A major difference with standard node streams is that `pipe` operations only appear at the end of a chain, instead of being inserted between processing steps.
+A major difference with standard node streams is that `pipe` operations only appear once in a chain, at the end, instead of being inserted between processing steps.
 The EZ `pipe` does not return a reader.
 Instead it returns (asynchronously) its writer argument, so that you can chain other operations on the writer itself.
 Here is a typical use:

 ``` javascript
 var result = numberReader(100).map(function(_, n) {